Predicting Team USA for the 2023 Ryder Cup

 Lucas Glover

 Every golf romantic should be rooting for Lucas Glover to make the Ryder Cup team for the first time at the age of 43.
 The quietly-spoken veteran has never played in the team event, even after winning the 2009 US Open, but the fortnight of his life in August 2023 has seen him shoot from absolutely nowhere right to the heart of the wildcard conversation.
-By winning the Wyndham Championship and the FedEx St Jude Championship in back-to-back weeks thanks to a new putting stroke that has seemingly cured the one part of his game that has consistently held him back throughout his career, he rocketed from outside the top 100 to fourth in the FedEx standings.
-Add either the BMW Championship or the Tour Championship to that tally over the next two weeks and he'll have surely booked a spot in Rome.
+By winning the Wyndham Championship and the FedEx St Jude Championship in back-to-back weeks thanks to a new putting stroke that has seemingly cured the one part of his game that has consistently held him back throughout his career, he rocketed from outside the top 100 to top five in the FedEx standings.
+Add the Tour Championship to that tally next week and he'll have surely booked a spot in Rome.
 Without that, it would be a big ask for Zach Johnson to include a man who wasn’t remotely on his radar at the end of July, even with those two previous titles.
 Glover's earnest and endearing reply when asked about his Ryder Cup prospects after that St Jude win only added to his growing lore: "I think I've never made it and I want to."

 Join our commenting forum